KiranS22/KiranS22/README.md

 #  Hello there! 👋 I'm Kiran Sundal

 I'm a Full-Stack Developer from Walsall, West Midlands.
 My expertise lies in the PERN stack, where I excel in crafting dynamic web applications. .
 Alongside this, I have diligently sharpened my prowess in PHP, MySQL, and JQuery, infusing my development toolkit with remarkable versatility.
-Embracing the spirit of continuous growth, I am currently delving into the fascinating world of TypeScript, expanding my horizons even further.kkk
+Embracing the spirit of continuous growth, I am currently delving into the fascinating world of TypeScript, expanding my horizons even further.

 I am open to  Frontend and Full-Stack opportunities where I can put my talents to good use and contribute to innovative projects.